The Catholic Daughters of the Americas nationwide started a new year in September, 2020.

-The four topics that will dominate this second year of our term as CDA officers is: Protocol, Circle of Love, Ceremonials, and Spirituality/Service.
+The four topics that will dominate this first year of our term as CDA officers is: Protocol, Circle of Love, Ceremonials, and Spirituality/Service.

 Protocols reach across all areas of our organization, including meetings, special functions, conflict resolution and chain of command.
 The Texas Court urges that protocols be practiced uniformly in all courts.